peteroupc/peteroupc.github.io/randomnotes.md

 <a id=Implementation_of_erf></a>
 ### Implementation of `erf`

-The pseudocode below shows how the [**error function**](https://en.wikipedia.org/wiki/Error_function) `erf` can be implemented, in case the programming language used doesn't include a built-in version of `erf` (such as JavaScript at the time of this writing).
+The pseudocode below shows an approximate implementation of the [**error function**](https://en.wikipedia.org/wiki/Error_function) `erf`, in case the programming language used doesn't include a built-in version of `erf` (such as JavaScript at the time of this writing).
 In the pseudocode, `EPSILON` is a very small number to end the iterative calculation.

     METHOD erf(v)
         if v==0: return 0